 Familial factors: cataracts run in families, so if close relatives suffer from the symptoms then there will be an increased risk to yourself

 The only way to treat cataracts is through the surgical removal of the cloudy protein within the natural lens.
 There is no way to reverse or “cure” a cataract.

 Cataract surgery is a very successful treatment option and is the most commonly performed procedure in the UK with over 300,000 surgeries being performed every year.
 The surgery takes around 30 minutes, and is performed as a day case under local anesthetic in most cases.

 An ultrasound probe is used to gently break up and remove the cloudy protein from the natural lens, preparing the eye for an artificial lens to be inserted.

-Additionally, it is now possible to remove the cataracts using Femtosecond Laser Cataract Surgery. his new generation of cataract surgery uses a special type of laser to help remove the cataract, without the need for blades.
-The laser, known as a femtosecond laser, is programmed to make a precise incision in exactly the right place within the cornea and lens.
-The cataract is then broken up using the femtosecond laser instead of an old style ultrasonic device.
+Additionally, it is now possible to remove cataracts using Femtosecond Laser Technology combined with ultrasound technology.
+This new generation of cataract surgery uses a special type of laser to help remove the cataract, reducing the manual element of the surgery.
+The laser, known as a femtosecond laser, is programmed to make precise incisions in exactly the right places within the cornea and lens.
+The cataract is then removed using a sophisticated ultrasonic device.

 Other complications can occur but are much rarer.
 These include:

 Despite this, it remains one of the safest surgical procedures in modern surgery and all of these complications will be discussed in detail prior to any treatment.

 Cataract surgery is a safe and effective way to restore vision and serious complications are very rare.
 A national statistic shows that 97% of cataract surgery patients enjoy improved vision with no complications, however at Ophthalmic Consultants of London our success rate is 99.5%.